Contact and information

 Calls for PhD candidates open in Spring and Fall each year (usually around May for Fall recruitment, and in November for Spring recruitment).

 For details on eligibility and application process, please see tabsand .
 For further information, make sure to visit the section, and the pages of the .

 We have set up a multi-step recruitment process with the goal of identifying people with right mix of skills, experience, and future potential.
-In general, this involves an assessment of the paper application based on academic accomplishments and professional experience, structured interviews, presentations, and on site visits.
+This involves an assessment of the application based on academic accomplishments and professional experience, presentations, structured interviews, and on-site visits.

 Our communication policy aims to maintain an objective and fair hiring process for all applicants.
 Communication between candidates and institute will be primarily by e-mail.
 We acknowledge every submitted application immediately with an automatic e-mail response.
 During the hiring process, all successful applicants will receive notifications on the next steps via e-mail.
 In due course, candidates who have not been short-listed will be informed by email.

 We value diversity and are committed to carrying out a transparent recruitment process for every position.
 There may be minor variations, but in general our selection process has the following structure:

 The required application documents are described in the job advertisement for each advertised position and include in general a research interest letter, CV, education, and contact details of two referees.
 Applications via email can unfortunately not be accepted.

 After submission of your application, you will receive an automatic email confirming that your application has been received.
 To be eligible for review, your application must be submitted before the deadline stated in the job advertisement.